asteroid-lang/asteroid/Using Asteroid.md

 ### Challenge: Removing blanks from a string

-> Remove leading, trailing and double spaces from a given string.
+> Remove leading, trailing, and double spaces from a given string.

 ```